 Ryan Groene: Probably the ones I didn’t buy… Because like you said, I was doing it for a long time without actually ever buying anything, and I was looking at two properties that were a little bit too small and too far away from me, and they probably would have been a time-suck and would not have made me any money… Or they would have kept me smaller, not being able to scale, kind of like I have gone all-in, like I am.

 Joe Fairless: What’s a mistake you’ve made on a transaction?

-Joe Fairless: Best ever way you like to give back?
+Joe Fairless: What’s the best ever way you like to give back?

-Joe Fairless: Best ever way the Best Ever listeners can learn more about what you’ve got going on and get in touch with you?
+Joe Fairless: How can the Best Ever listeners learn more about what you’ve got going on?

 Ryan Groene: You can find me at themobilehomeparkinvestor.com, and you can also check out my company’s website at BuckeyeCommunities.com, and you can also e-mail me at firstname.lastname@example.org.

 Joe Fairless: Ryan, I enjoyed our conversation.
 Nice work on that 75-space community, and thank you for sharing the lessons that you’ve learned; how important it is to have the right manager, and some ways that you add value to the communities.
 You help improve each of the mobile homes, and the utility bill-back is a big piece of the puzzle, too.

 Thanks again for being on the show.
 I hope you have a best ever day, and we’ll talk to you soon.

 Ryan Groene: I appreciate it, Joe.
 Have a good day.